intuition-dev/INTUITION/README.md

 So far, somehow, server-side rendered LAMP has dominated web deployments, with WordPress having some 30% of the World Wide Web.
 It is time to start displacing that.

-You can reinvest the time saved by using MetaBake into a more interactive user experience (UX).
+You can reinvest the time saved by using Metabake into a more interactive user experience (UX).
 Better UX is proven to lead into higher user engagement and better user retention.

 ## About mbake